nicksboson/nicksboson/README.md

 - 💞️ I’m looking to collaborate on programs related to my knowledge
 - 📫 How to reach me mail me ... nikhil.garkoti0001@gmail.com
 - 😄 Pronouns: 😹
-- ⚡ Fun fact: I am studying in a IIT
+- ⚡ Fun fact: I am studying in a IIIT

 <!---
 nicksboson/nicksboson is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.